Equipment Loan and Financing Calculator

-Since APR includes your total costs—including interest and fees that vary by lender—it’ll be higher than the interest rate and presents a more complete view of what you can expect to pay for that specific loan.
+Since APR includes your total costs — including interest and fees that vary by lender — it’ll be higher than the interest rate and presents a more complete view of what you can expect to pay for that specific loan.

-Most fees that would impact APR are applied at the beginning of the loan, or when something happens during the term like a missed payment.
+Most fees that would impact APR are applied at the beginning of the loan, or when something happens during the term, like a missed payment.
 The most common fees include origination fees, application fees and closing costs.

 The Loan Term

 When determining the loan term, lenders consider what the business needs and what they qualify for within their lending structure.
-Unless you pre-pay, the term and number of monthly payments is fixed.
+Unless you pre-pay, the term and the number of monthly payments is fixed.
 Payments are typically made monthly, but can vary depending on the lender you choose and your business’s unique qualifications.

-The term also explains each party’s rights and responsibilities as well what would occur should something go wrong during the relationship.
+The term also explains each party’s rights and responsibilities as well as what would occur should something go wrong during the relationship.

 An Example of How to Use the Equipment Loan Calculator

 By working with an equipment financing company, your construction company was approved for a portion of the total cost of the equipment.
-Using the heavy equipment calculator, let’s see just how much your construction company will pay in total.
+Using the heavy equipment loan calculator, let’s see just how much your construction company will pay in total.